ShMazumder/tinyYOLO/revised/code_fixes_and_readiness.md

 **File:** `scripts/train.py` — `SimpleDetectionDataset.__init__()`

 - **Image cache:** Dynamic hardware-aware auto-caching.
-It automatically disables caching for large datasets (like VOC) on memory-constrained runtimes (like Colab free tier with 12.7 GB RAM) to guarantee 100% safety from OOM crashes, while automatically enabling it on higher-RAM platforms (like Kaggle 30 GB or RunPod/Vast.ai) to achieve maximum speed.
+It automatically disables caching for large datasets (like VOC/COCO) on memory-constrained runtimes (like Colab free tier with 12.7 GB RAM) by employing a highly robust, conservative threshold: `self._use_cache = (est_gb < 1.5) and (est_gb < avail_gb * 0.2)`.
+Large datasets are safely streamed from disk to guarantee 100% memory safety.
 - **Label path cache:** Builds `idx → label_path` dict at init — eliminates 3× `Path.exists()` calls per sample.
 - **Label data cache:** Pre-reads all label files into memory.
 - **Workers:** Automatically set to `0` when cache is active (avoids multi-processing serialization overhead).

 **Impact:** Eliminates disk I/O during training.
-Val set (4,952 images, ~2.4 GB) is always cached dynamically on safe systems.
+Val set (4,952 images, ~2.4 GB) is automatically streamed safely from disk using optimal parallel loaders on standard platforms, preserving RAM.

+---

+### Perf P7: Per-Image Class-Aware Metric Computation (CRITICAL)

+**File:** `tinyYOLO/utils/metrics.py` — `DetectionMetrics` class

+**Before:**
+1. Predictions and ground truths from all batches were globally concatenated into single giant arrays.
+2. In `DetectionMetrics.compute()`, the global arrays were sent to `match_predictions()`, which calculated a global pairwise IoU matrix of shape `[N_predictions, N_ground_truths]`.
+3. Under YOLO-standard validation confidence (`--val-conf 0.001`), the early model outputs over 1.5 million noisy candidate detections.
+4. A pairwise matrix of size $1,500,000 \times 15,000$ requires 90 GB of RAM, instantly crashing Colab.
+5. In addition, it was mathematically incorrect: predictions on Image #1 could match ground truths on Image #4000 if coordinates overlapped in absolute pixel space.

+**After:**
+1. Bounding box matching is isolated and performed **per-image** inside `_match_per_image(self, iou_thresh)`.
+2. Since NMS limits predictions per image to at most 300, the peak pairwise matrix size per image is at most $300 \times 20$ elements (~24 KB of RAM).
+3. Peak memory overhead is reduced to virtually zero, while predictions are strictly restricted to match only ground truths on the **same image** and of the **same class** (100% mathematically correct).
+4. Boolean TP/FP arrays are concatenated and globally sorted by confidence to compute standard precision, recall, and AP curves.

+**Impact:** Complete resolution of the Epoch 10 evaluation OOM crash, making validation on VOC/COCO fully stable, instantaneous, and mathematically exact.

 ### Perf P4: Batch Size & Worker Tuning